iSECPartners/Android-SSL-TrustKiller/README.md

 Notes
 -----

-Use on test devices only as it disables certificate validation for any app doing certificate pinning on the device.
+Use only on a test devices as anyone on the same network can intercept traffic from a number of applications including Google apps.
+This extension will soon be integrated into Introspy-Android (https://github.com/iSECPartners/Introspy-Android) in order to allow you to proxy only selected applications.

 License
 -------